 New 100% Electric Cars Released In 2020

 In 2020 more electric cars will appear in new car showrooms here in the UK and on the Motability Scheme list.
-Electric vehicles that we expect to be available to order through Motability in 2020 include the MG ZS EV, the Peugeot e-208, the Peugeot e-2008, the Skoda Citigo-e, the SEAT Mii Electric, the Volkswagen e-UP! and the FIAT 500e.
+Electric vehicles that we expect to be available to order through Motability in 2020 include the MG ZS EV, the Peugeot e-2008, the Skoda Citigo-e, the SEAT Mii Electric, the Volkswagen e-UP! and the FIAT 500e.

 Charging Your Electric Motability Car